MeaCulpitt/SignalCast/README.md

 # SignalCast: The Targeted Amplification Subnet

 SignalCast is a decentralized **Market Intelligence & Targeted Amplification Layer** built on Bittensor.
-It is designed to leverage the outputs of **Subnet 93 (Bitcast)** by routing AI-generated content to specific customer groups including high-value industrial targets.
+It is designed to leverage the outputs of **Subnet 93 (Bitcast)** by routing AI-generated advertising content to specific customer groups including high-value industrial targets.

 Unlike traditional advertising networks that optimize for simple impressions, SignalCast optimizes for **Precision Engagement and Conversion**.